7shi/dante-la-el/Inferno/MT/compare-en.md

 the sight that appeared to me of a lion.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">45</td><td>
-When I saw the lion.
+the sight that appeared to me of a lion.
 </td></tr>
 <tr><td>DeepL</td><td align="right">45</td><td>
 The sight that appeared to me of a lion.